-This management plan was adopted in 2005 and will act as a working document for the management of Sir Joseph Hood Memorial Playing Field.
+This management plan has been adopted in 2016 and will act as a working document for the management of Sir Joseph Hood Memorial Playing Fields.

 The day-to-day management of the Playing Field and the progress of individual development projects will be monitored regularly with LBM Park Staff, other stakeholders and the Friends of Sir Joseph Hood Memorial Playing Field.